rsyslog/rsyslog/source/configuration/actions.rst

    actual interval is (numRetries / 10 + 1) \* Action.ResumeInterval. so
    after the 10th try, it by default is 60 and after the 100th try it is 330.
+- **action.reportSuspension** on/off
+  Configures rsyslog to report suspension and reactivation of the action.
+This is useful to note which actions have problems (e.g. connecting to a remote system) and when.
+  The default for this setting is the equally-named global parameter.
+- **action.reportSuspensionContinuation** on/off
+  Configures rsyslog to report continuation of action suspension.
+  This emits new messages whenever an action is to be retried, but continues to fail.
+If set to "on", *action.reportSuspension* is also automatically set to "on".
+  The default for this setting is the equally-named global parameter.

 Useful Links
 ------------